robjg/oddjob/README.txt

 Changes in 1.2.0
 ----------------
+- Trigger has a new cancelWhen property that will cause the trigger to complete without executing it's job.
+- Introduced new state conditions.
+FAILURE, FINISHED and EXECUTING (which included EXECUTING and ACTIVE states) has become RUNNING and a new EXECUTING state condition has been introduced for just actual EXECUTING states.
+There is also a new STARTED state condition for services.
-- Add a NoDescribe annotation that allows a property to be hidden from the properties panel.
+- Added a NoDescribe annotation that allows a property to be hidden from the properties panel.
 Required for things like a DataSource that has a connection property the shouldn't be described.
 - Allow file wild cards in the launch class path.